 The other major innovation on this project was an intuitive solution to programming the new AMX SVSi units so that the project could be delivered within the short timeframe available.
 Visavvi’s intelligent problem-solving approach meant they found a swifter solution – writing a piece of custom code which allowed all of the units to be configured simultaneously and in a fraction of the potential 200 hours it could have taken manually.

 Durham’s aspiration was to achieve a BREAAM “Excellent” rating for the new-build facility.
 Contributing to this, the system Visavvi designed and installed included proximity sensors, LED low-power monitors and automatic system power down to conserve energy.

 The system’s smart design enables the University’s in-house AV team to remotely monitor and actively manage what’s happening on the network in real time.
 The central control rack incorporates monitoring technology enabling support teams to view source selection and preview content, enhancing remote support.
 This is essential for a university with campuses spread over a large area and a central support team who cannot be everywhere at once.

-Whilst new build projects present many potential pitfalls, the skills and professionalism of our team ensured the project was delivered on time and on budget.
+The skills and professionalism of our team ensured the project was delivered on time and on budget.
 This delighted the client and ensures that Durham University students can benefit from an intelligent, innovative system that lives up to and enhances the establishment’s reputation – among the best in the world.

 Speak with our leading audio visual and collaboration technology specialists